Upper Control Limit Key Points

 Dr. Shewhart spent years of research conducting many, many experiments to simulate various production outputs.

-• Mistake 2: Calling variation common cause when it is actually special cause variation.
+• Mistake 2: Calling variation a common cause when it is a special cause variation.
 This results in lost opportunities.
-A special and fleeting source of variation on the process exists and will not be found.
+A special and fleeting source of variation in the process exists and will not be found.

 Consider Dr. Shewhart’s dilemma!

-If the control limits were very wide, for example +/- 8 sigma from the average, we would almost never make mistake No. 1.
+If the control limits were very wide, +/- 8 sigma from the average, we would never make mistake No. 1.

 The 3-sigma limits balance the probability of making both these mistakes.
 It was for such reasons that Shewhart used 3-sigma limits.

 The manager collected about 20 samples of call times (three calls an hour).
-He uses a computer program (such as Microsoft Excel) to plot the samples against the historic upper and lower control limits.
+Further, he uses a computer program (such as Microsoft Excel) to plot the samples against the historic upper and lower control limits.

 The control chart shows several call time averages to be above the upper limit.
 What can be said about the call time measure?